New to NAYC

 The Role of USDF:

 USDF is the national affiliate for dressage.
-For NAJYRC, USDF serves in a managing role for all the teams that will represent each of the nine regions.
+For NAYC, USDF serves in a managing role for all the teams that will represent each of the nine regions.
 USDF accepts applications, communicates with athletes, tracks qualifying scores, works with all regional coordinators and chefs, submits "approved" entries to USEF, and works with USEF to gather needed information, among other things.
 Any questions should be directed to firstname.lastname@example.org.